 - The diet plan is kind of cliche and not truly not anything special.
 It does work.
 But it’s the kind of plan you can find out easily on your own.
 It’s the type of eat clean and 6 times per day information which has been published for years.

 - Might be too expensive for some at over $139 for the Base program. and more if you buy the Deluxe or Ultimate programs to get the additional equipment needed to do all of the exercises.

 I hope this article has helped you learn enough about P90X and how it may or may not work for you.

 Yes, it can really help you to boost your fitness levels and shape your physique if you are already an active person.

 If it is, grab this program so that you can take your body to the next level.

 BUT – If you are just starting out, this might be too extreme for you!!

 In that case, I suggest that you take a look at Bodyweight Burn instead.
-It’s a very sensible program and way more affordable than P90X at just a quarter of the price.
+It’s a very sensible program and more affordable than P90X.

 Now, if you are almost 40 (or over 40 years old) check out Old School New Body.

-Both are awesome programs which are far better suited for someone who is out of shape and wanting to get started.
-Plus they are a lot less costly to buy than P90X.
+Both are awesome programs that are well suited for someone who is out of shape and wanting to get started.